Vale: a prose linter

 Readability

 Use this to set up validations run at specific points in your workflow, possibly as part of a final review or a milestone checkup.
+Doing so can reveal insights into your content and provide valuable feedback.

 For best results, use your primary configuration to manage and update packages.
 Declare them as part of the Packages